carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Fitness

 If you are in the city, you can check the [running trails](http://trailrunningireland.com/irish-trails-list/) to get your daily dose of fitness activity.
-You can also take a (sightseeing by jogging tour)[www.sightjoggingdublin.com] or follow different [UCD Woodland Trails](https://www.ucd.ie/t4cms/UCD%20Woodland%20Walk%20Map%20and%20Guide.pdf) depending on where in the city you are.
+You can also take a [sightseeing by jogging tour](http://www.sightjoggingdublin.com) or follow different [UCD Woodland Trails](https://www.ucd.ie/t4cms/UCD%20Woodland%20Walk%20Map%20and%20Guide.pdf) depending on where in the city you are.
 Here is a list of swimming pools near [UCD](https://www.yelp.ie/search?cflt=swimmingpools&find_near=ucd-sport-and-fitness-dublin).

 ##### Friends and Family